Easy (and delicious) raw chocolate recipe

 Raw cacao is really high in polyphenols - the kind of antioxidants also found in blueberries that make them such a powerful brain food.
-These help to protect you from oxidative stress and inflammation, which contributes to neurodegeneration and cancer.

 It’s not only a melt-in-your-mouth experience - dark chocolate is a powerful source of antioxidants and is loaded with nutrients that can positively affect your health.

 For the chocolate:

 100-150ml pure raw coconut nectar, pure maple syrup or any liquid sweetener

 1 teaspoon ground vanilla bean powder or seeds from 1 vanilla bean

 Before making the chocolate note that it is very important that all the bowls and utensils you use are completely dry.